August 20, 2013

 And second, worse, neither does it reduce the potential for arbitrage.
 With the risk weighting, the only thing the regulator achieves is to influence the arbitrage process.
 And in doing so, by favoring the access to bank credit of the AAAristocracy over that of the “risky” medium and small businesses, entrepreneurs and start ups, the regulator dangerously distorts the allocation of bank credit in the real economy.

 Hoenig ends writing “The US is a market economy, and we know that bank capital is a source of strength, not a burden”.
 Absolutely!
 But, if one has a market economy, he should also know that nothing is gained, and perhaps much lost, by decreasing the possibilities of banks to exercise the reasoned audacity we expect from them, and increasing their risk-aversion.
-This, most especially, in the land of the brave.
+This, most especially, in the Home of the Brave.